Ahmad Nami

-"Al-Damad" Ahmad Nami or "Damat" Ahmet Nami (أحمد نامي; 1873 – 13 December 1962) was an Ottoman prince (damat), the fifth prime minister of Syria and second president of Syria (1926–28), and a lecturer of history and politics.
+"Al-Damad" Ahmad Nami or "Damat" Ahmet Nami (أحمد نامي; 1873 – 13 December 1962) was an Ottoman prince (damat), the prime minister of Syria and president of Syria (1926–28), and a lecturer of history and politics.

+His first language was Turkish and could hardly speak Arabic.

 Early life

 Ahmad Nami was born in 1873 in Beirut to an affluent family related to the Ottoman dynasty.
 He was of Turkish and Circassian origin, and his father Fakhri Bey was governor of Beirut during the Ottoman rule.

 Nami studied in the Ottoman Military Academy and received military training in Paris.
 He married Ayşe Sultan, the daughter of Sultan Abdul Hamid II in 1910.
 By 1909, the family were forced into exile in France when Nami's father-in-law, the Sultan, was overthrown from his throne by the Young Turks.
 Nami moved back to Beirut in 1918 where he administered his family’s enterprises.

 In July 1920, the French officers in the region delegated Nami to form a government in Syria and gave him limited presidential powers.
 By April 26, 1926, Nami created his official cabinet and appointed Husni al-Barazi as Minister of Interior, Faris al-Khury as Minister of Education, and Lutfi al-Haffar as Minister of Commerce.
 However, in June 1926 the ministers all resigned from their posts to protest the French policies toward their nationalist movement; they were then arrested by the French High Commissioner of the Levant Henry de Jouvenel.
 Nami sought to secure their release but was threatened by imprisonment, causing him to replace his cabinet with three pro-French politicians.

-Nami worked relentlessly against the establishment of a separate Lebanon and promoted the historical boundaries to preserve Syrian unity (Greater Syria).
+Nami worked relentlessly against the establishment of a separate Lebanon and promoted the historical boundaries to preserve Syrian unity (the region of Syria).
 He also sought to have a national army and requested entry into the League of Nations.
 Moreover, he demanded that the French compensate citizens whose homes had been destroyed during the Great Syrian Revolt of 1925–27, and also asked for a general amnesty to permit the return of Syrian exiles.
 However, the authorities in Paris objected to Nami’s ambitions and accused him of establishing a monarchy.
 Consequently, he was removed from the office on February 8, 1928.

 In 1932, the French reconsidered creating a throne in Syria and appointing Nami as the king, though this plan never came to light.
 He was then considered a possible candidate for presidential office in 1940.
 However, the National Bloc objected to his leadership.